Pints, Pounds, & Pâté

 England Scotland Train Travel.
 Day Trip to Stamford England

-Stamford, Lincolnshire, is a lovely and prosperous town on the way up North, and quite far off the beaten tourist path.
+Stamford, Lincolnshire, is a lovely, prosperous town on the way up North, and quite far off the beaten tourist path, if you're interested in exploring a high-end English village, without hordes of tourists.

-For more about visiting Stamford from London : here's the full blog post
+For more about visiting Stamford from London, check out the full blog post.

 Visiting the UK by Train.